 Don’t be afraid to call your existing supplier and haggle.
 They would rather keep your business than losing you to a competitor.
 Let them know that you are thinking of switching and see what they will do to keep your custom.
 Often they will offer you a discount to stay.
 If you don’t ask, you don’t get!

 The better prepared you are the more likely you are to negotiate a discount with your existing supplier – make sure you know how much you’re paying and how much cheaper you could get the service elsewhere if you switched.

-Not everyone is better off on a water metre so it’s best to check the water metre calculator before making any decisions.
+Not everyone is better off on a water meter so it’s best to check the water meter calculator before making any decisions.
 If you aren’t online, you can call them on 0300 034 2222 in England or 0300 034 3333 in Wales, Monday – Friday.